Global Terrestrial Biodiversity Hotspots Are in "Land Use Debt", New Study Finds

 2025-12-18

 Global terrestrial biodiversity hotspots are among the most ecologically important regions on Earth.
-Although they occupy only 2.5% of the planet’s land surface, these 36 regions support nearly half of all plant species and more than one-third of terrestrial vertebrates.
+These 36 regions, which occupy only 2.5% of the planet’s land surface, support nearly half of all plant species and more than one-third of terrestrial vertebrates.

 However, this ecological importance contrasts sharply with their current condition.
-Most hotspots have lost more than 85% of their original vegetation, and human land use pressures continue to intensify within these hotspots.
-“Under accelerating global land-use change, achieving zero net land degradation in these regions has thus become increasingly challenging.
+Most hotspots have lost more than 85% of their original vegetation, and human land use pressures within these regions continue to intensify.
+“With accelerating global land-use changes, achieving zero net land degradation in these regions has become increasingly challenging.

-Against this background, a research team led by Prof. CHEN Yaning from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, assessed land-use change in global terrestrial biodiversity hotspots within the framework of the United Nations’ Land Degradation Neutrality (LDN) policy, adopted in 2015.
+In this context, a research team led by Prof. CHEN Yaning from the Xinjiang Institute of Ecology and Geography (XIEG) of the Chinese Academy of Sciences, has assessed land-use change in global terrestrial biodiversity hotspots within the framework of the United Nations’ Land Degradation Neutrality (LDN) policy.

 To quantify both historical land-use legacies and recent policy impacts, the researchers developed a Land Use Balance Approach (LUBA).
-This method measured net land-use change across these hotspots from 1992 to 2022, using 2000-2015 as the pre-LDN baseline and 2016-2022 as the monitoring period.
+Using this method, the researchers measured net land-use change across these hotspots from 1992 to 2022.
+They used the period from 2000- to 2015 as the pre-LDN baseline and the period from 2016 to 2022 as the monitoring period.

-The analysis shows that land-use change has affected approximately 9.4% of global biodiversity hotspots since 1992.
-Although restoration and revegetation efforts increased after 2015, they were insufficient to offset ongoing degradation, resulting in a global land-use debt of 29.1 million hectares, equivalent to about 0.9% of hotspot area, indicating that degradation continues to outweigh restoration at the global scale
+Their analysis revealed that land-use change has impacted approximately 9.4% of global biodiversity hotspots since 1992.
+Although restoration and revegetation efforts increased after 2015, they were insufficient to offset ongoing degradation.
+This resulted in a global land-use debt of 29.1 million hectares, equivalent to about 0.9% of hotspot area, indicating that, globally, degradation continues to outweigh restoration.

 Hotspots in Asia and the Americas accounted for most of the global land-use debt due to continued deforestation and agricultural expansion, while Africa showed a modest land-use credit.
-Importantly, researchers identified a “vegetation greenness paradox,” in which structural greening after LDN adoption masks declines in key ecosystem functions, including carbon storage and habitat quality, in these high land-use-debt hotspots.
+Importantly, the researchers identified a “vegetation greenness paradox,” in which structural greening after LDN adoption masks declines in key ecosystem functions, such as carbon storage and habitat quality, in areas with high land-use-debt.

 “Effective land restoration must go beyond land surface greening,” said Prof. CHEN Yaning.
-“Reversing land-use debt will require locally tailored policies that emphasize functional recovery alongside visible greening, ensuring that LDN efforts deliver effective ecological integrity in biodiversity hotspots”
+“Reversing land-use debt will require locally tailored policies that emphasize functional recovery alongside visible greening to ensure that LDN efforts deliver effective ecological integrity in biodiversity hotspots”

 Read the full article: https://doi.org/10.1029/2025EF006799